Amir-Mohseni/XSS-Attack/README.md

    - Ensure both applications are accessible
    - Check browser console for errors
    - Verify attacker server permissions

+4. **Cryptojacking Not Working**
+   - Check browser console for script loading errors
+   - Verify network connectivity between containers
+   - Check if Content Security Policy is blocking scripts
+   - Make sure the URLs are correct (http://localhost:8081/miner.js)
+   - Try using the stealth_miner.js for more reliable operation

 ## Legal Disclaimer